trulacorsaut/notes/README.md

 - Today's programming wisdom is: "Premature optimization is the root of all evil" - Donald Knuth.

 This quote reminds us that while optimizing code for efficiency is important, it should not be done prematurely or without careful consideration.
 It's often more effective to write clear and simple code first, then optimize only where necessary, based on profiling and measurement.
 Focusing too much on optimization early on can lead to unnecessary complexity, bugs, and wasted time.

+# 2023-12-16
+- Today's programming wisdom is: "Premature optimization is the root of all evil" - Donald Knuth.

+This quote reminds us that optimizing code before it's necessary can lead to unnecessary complexity and potential bugs.
+It's important to focus on writing clear, maintainable code first, and only optimize when profiling reveals specific performance bottlenecks.